CiscoDevNet/terraform-provider-intersight/website/docs/d/niaapi_apic_field_notice.html.markdown

 # Data Source: intersight_niaapi_apic_field_notice
 The field notice reporting bug and related software or hardware for APIC.
 ## Argument Reference
+The results of this data source are stored in `results` property.
+All objects matching the filter criteria are fetched through pagination.
+To access the ith object of the results obtained, use `data.intersight_niaapi_apic_field_notice.results[i].<propertyname>`.
 The following arguments can be used to get data of already created objects in Intersight appliance:
 * `bugid`:(string) Bug Id associated with this notice.
 * `field_notice_desc`:(string) Field notice Description.